Mountaineers vs. Terrapins: First Round Betting Trends, Record ATS, Home/Road Splits

 - West Virginia has a 6-4 record against the spread while finishing 5-5 overall over its past 10 contests.

-- In their past 10 games, the Mountaineers have gone over the total six times.
+- Six of Mountaineers' past 10 games have gone over the total.

-- Maryland is 5-5 against the spread and 5-5 overall over its past 10 games.

-- The Terrapins have hit the over in five of their past 10 games.

 - West Virginia has a 16-9 record against the spread and an 18-9 record overall when putting up more than 63.2 points.